Why Book with Us

 A local community centre and a perfect spot for family days out, the Witham offers an art gallery, cinema, theatre, and cafe.
-Drop in for an immersive workshop or see a catchy musical while on your holiday in Barnard Castle.
+Drop in for an immersive workshop or see a catchy musical while staying at our Barnard Castle holiday cottages.
 Check out what’s on at the Witham Community Arts Centre to start planning your getaway.

 In spite of the shops and the culture, Barnard Castle feels like a countryside town; in a few minutes’ drive you’re onto lanes where you are separated from fields by drystone walls – an ancient art in these parts.

 Between the town and the A66 is Egglestone Abbey.
 The charming ruins of the small monastery of Premonstratensian ‘white canons’ is picturesquely set above a bend in the River Tees.